haran2001/local_llm_ui_with_authentication/README.md

-# Local LLV UI with Authentication and Weekly Email Report
+# Local LLM UI with Authentication and Weekly Email Report

 ### Overview:
 Develop a secure local UI with authentication features and automated email reporting for enhanced user interaction and data management.